hashicorp/terraform-provider-random/docs/resources/id.md

 subcategory: ""
 description: |-
   The resource random_id generates random numbers that are intended to be used as unique identifiers for other resources.
+If the output is considered sensitive, and should not be displayed in the CLI, use random_bytes instead.
   This resource does use a cryptographic random number generator in order to minimize the chance of collisions, making the results of this resource when a 16-byte identifier is requested of equivalent uniqueness to a